Teaching a Friend How to Knit a Scarf, Landscape Lesson #1

 I am naming this scarf so it will be easier to find and it will be “Landscape Lessons” because I plan to show you some very basic knit and purl combinations along the way.
 It’s all about practice and deciding which combinations you favor.

 If you live near a yarn store, or craft store, go there and pick out some yarn you like.
-Otherwise I directed her to Wool and Company, an online site that ships yarn for free – no minimum purchase required.
+Otherwise, I can suggest Wool and Company, an online site that ships yarn for free – no minimum purchase required.

 I am using Lykke brand wooden circular needles with Lettlopi wool yarn.